 The SmartHubs energy management project gets underway

-The SmartHubs Smart Local Energy System (SLES) project is moving ahead in West Sussex with everything due to be operating by September 2021.
+The SmartHubs Smart Local Energy System (SLES) project is moving ahead in West Sussex.

-The project, which will revolutionise the way energy is generated, stored, shared and consumed, features homegrown UK Clean Tech pioneers coming together to grapple with the challenge of the energy transition.
+The SmartHubs project will revolutionise the way energy is generated, stored, shared and consumed and features homegrown UK Clean Tech pioneers coming together to grapple with the challenge of the energy transition.
 SmartHubs brings together innovative technology systems and financing models to deliver a replicable, scalable, distributed energy resource management system.

 The SmartHubs consortium consists of: